Officers and Board Members

 Dr. Susan Bender is Professor Emerita of anthropology at Skidmore College in Saratoga Springs, NY and served as Research Director for the South Park Archaeology Project for 15 years.
 Her main research interests have focused on the archaeology of Indigenous peoples who inhabited the mountainous West, as well as the communication of archaeological knowledge to the general public.
 She has published work in both these areas and in 2012 received a Park County Historic Preservation Award.

 Tom has been working in South Park since 2000 as a co-founder of the South Park Archaeology Project.
-He joined up with the South Park Site Stewards in 2018.
 Tom worked for the Department of the Interior for many years and retired as Assistant Regional Director, Cultural Resources for the National Park Service Intermountain Region.
 A graduate of Grand Valley State University and the University of Montana, his research interests include high altitude sites, the American SW, and Great Plains archaeology.
 Tom served on the Phoenix Historic Preservation Commission and some of his most rewarding memories during 47 years as a professional archaeologist have been Native American tribal consultations.
 Tom is a published poet and owns PHA Research an archaeological consulting firm.